 A roof truss is a triangulated wooden structural framework used to provide support to the roof.
 Trusses are durable, affordable, and can be installed quickly.
 They are extremely customizable, and can be built in a variety of different shapes and sizes to match the needs of your property.
 There are many different types of materials available for roof trusses, such as wood and various types of metals.
 Modern double pitched roofs can also be built entirely out of lightweight roof trusses (or trussed rafters).

 Types of Roofing Materials

-The types of roofing material that you select have a tremendous impact on the performance of your roof.
+The types of roofing material that you select for your commercial or residential roofing system will have a tremendous impact on the performance of your roof.
 Aside from aesthetic considerations, your choice in roofing materials is influenced by environmental and practical factors.
 For example, a synthetic material such as EPDM (ethylene propylene diene monomer) might be the ideal roofing material for a cold-weather climate.
-An asphalt shingle roof is a common option where cost is an issue.
+An asphalt / fiberglass-based shingle roof is a common option where cost is an issue.